Munich: Parks

-Nowadays the Englischer Garten a park, its southern half being dominated by wide-open areas, hills, monuments and beach-like stretches (along the streams Eisbach and Schwabinger Bach).
-In contrast, its less-frequented northern part is much quieter, with many old trees and thick undergrowth.
-Multiple beer gardens can be found in both parts of the Englischer Garten, the most well-known being located at the Chinese Pagoda.
+Friedrich Ludwig von Sckell became famous for designing the Englischer Garten between 1789 and 1807.
+Besides planning the first public garden in Europe, Sckell also redesigned Baroque gardens as landscape gardens, including the parks of Nymphenburg Palace and the Botanischer Garten München-Nymphenburg.

-Other large green spaces are the modern Olympiapark, the Westpark, and the parks of Nymphenburg Palace (with the Botanischer Garten München-Nymphenburg to the north), and Schleissheim Palace.
+Other large green spaces are the Olympiapark, the Westpark and the Ostpark.
 The city's oldest park is the Hofgarten, near the Residenz, dating back to the 16th century.
-The site of the largest beer garden in town, the former royal Hirschgarten was founded in 1780 for deer, which still live there.
-Another notable park is Ostpark located in the Ramersdorf-Perlach borough which also houses the Michaelibad, the largest water park in Munich.
+The site of the largest beer garden in town, the former royal Hirschgarten, was founded in 1780.

 Sports

 Football

-Munich is home to several professional football teams including Bayern Munich, Germany's most successful club and a multiple UEFA Champions League winner.
-Other notable clubs include 1860 Munich, who were long time their rivals on a somewhat equal footing, but currently play in the 3rd Division 3.
-Liga, and former Bundesliga club SpVgg Unterhaching, who currently play in the Regionalliga Bayern, in Germany's 4th division.
+Munich is home to several professional Association football teams including the FC Bayern Munich.
+Other notable clubs include 1860 Munich, who currently play in the 3.
+Liga.
+Noticeably, FC Bayern Munich is the most successful club in Germany and it is also very reputed across Europe and the world.
+Munich hosted matches in the 2006 FIFA World Cup.

 Basketball

 FC Bayern Munich Basketball is currently playing in the Beko Basket Bundesliga.
 The city hosted the final stages of the FIBA EuroBasket 1993, where the German national basketball team won the gold medal.